Medical

 Figure 11.

-Control DOX + MEL DOX alone MEL alone
+Control DOX + MEL DOX alone MEL alone.

 The effect of MEL and DOX-treatment on H9c2 cardiomyocyte cell sustainability through BCL-2 expression.
-DOX pre-treatment for 24hrs down-regulates MEL partially blocks DOX-induced cardiomyocyte cell death by up-regulating BCL-2 expression in the H9C2 cells.
-The results presented are mean ± SEM from three individual tests performed in triplicate for expression examination of BCL-XL gene. p = 0.0009 DOX alone significantly different from control, P = 0.001 significantly different from DOX + MEL treated cells, MEL alone P = 0.2 not significantly different from control and p = 0.005 significantly different from control (unrelated 2-tailed test).
+DOX pre-treatment for 24 hours down-regulates MEL and partially blocks DOX-induced cardiomyocyte cell death by up-regulating BCL-2 expression in the H9C2 cells.
+The results presented are mean ± SEM from three individual tests performed in triplicate for expression examination of the BCL-XL gene. p = 0.0009 DOX alone significantly different from control, P = 0.001 significantly different from DOX + MEL treated cells, MEL alone P = 0.2 not significantly different from control and p = 0.005 significantly different from control (unrelated 2-tailed test).

 Validated normalization is essential to obtain reliable qPCR data